mabel-dev/benchie/README.md

 Benchmarks performance by running queries many times to measure the execution times.

+**Correctness**

+Benchmarks correctness by comparing results of a set of statements against Sqlite's response to the same query.

 ## Planned

-**Correctness**

-Benchmarks correctness by comparing results of a set of statements against MySQL's response to the same query.

 **Memory Consumption**